-For an abandonment defense to be successful, you must show that a reasonable person observing the neighborhood, with knowledge of the covenants of your HOA, would conclude that the HOA has abandoned the enforcement of the covenant.
-Therefore, to prevail with a selective enforcement or abandonment defense, you must show other similar violations of a substantial nature.
+To successfully use this defense, you must show that a reasonable person observing the neighborhood, with knowledge of the covenants of your HOA, would conclude that the HOA has abandoned the enforcement of the covenant.
+You must show other similar violations.

-In other circumstances, counterclaims against the HOA or a board member individually may be warranted.
-Because court procedure includes a doctrine called “compulsory counterclaims” it means that you must bring your claims in a timely manner or they will be lost forever.
-Don’t lose your claims.
+In other circumstances, counterclaims against the HOA or an individual board member may be warranted.
+You must bring your claims in a timely manner or they will be lost forever.
+Don’t wait.